turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 ---
 title: Rancid Tomatillos
 module: 3
-tags: react,  testing, javascript, api
+tags: react,  testing, javascript, api, cypress
 ---

 Have you ever watched a movie and said to yourself, "Ugh, I wish I could throw a rancid tomatillo at the screen!"
 Or maybe you loved the movie and you could really go for a nice, fresh tomatillo salsa to enjoy the moment.
 Well it's your lucky day.
 In this project, you'll build a movie rating site where a user can login and rate the movies they loved or hated.